nominalaeon/guides/css/basic-conventions.md

 Protip: Don't put your saddle on a dirty pig.

 <a id="markdown-faq-you" name="faq-you"></a>
+<a name="faq-you"></a>
 ## FAQ You

 <a id="markdown-ive-got-my-own-system-hasnt-failed-me-yet" name="ive-got-my-own-system-hasnt-failed-me-yet"></a>
+<a name="ive-got-my-own-system-hasnt-failed-me-yet"></a>
 ### "I've got my own system.
 Hasn't failed me yet."

 <img src="../_images/my-own-system.jpg" alt="I've got my own system" title="I've got my own system" width="480px"/>

-There's an outside chance that you're on of the dozens of developers that have never alphabetized their attributes and right now you're thinking "Not broke?
+There's an outside chance that you're one of the dozens of developers that have never alphabetized their attributes and right now you're thinking "Not broke?
 Don't fix."
 There are a couple explanations for this response.
 1) Your attribute blocks are still small enough that readability isn't effected or 2) you're totally in tune with the piles of clutter you've created for yourself.
 Both explanations are arguments against themselves.
 They are short-sighted and would be hard to say out-loud to your boss, but I totally dare you to anyway.

 I will concede that **there is value in personal and team habits**.
 If you have your own system and it truly hasn't failed you yet, kudes to you.
 I recommend you reconsider the code's readability; make sure your way is lowering your bus factor and creating an easy on-boarding process for new devs.
 If it is, then great.
 Mad props, outlier.

 <img src="../_images/mad-props-outlier.png" alt="Mad props, outlier." title="Mad props, outlier." width="480px;"/>

 <a id="markdown-sass-in-not-the-same-as-scss" name="sass-in-not-the-same-as-scss"></a>
+<a name="sass-in-not-the-same-as-scss"></a>
 ### "Sass in *not* the same as SCSS"

 If you want to quibble over the whole *saying "Sass" is the same as saying "SCSS"* thing, prove your point by installing a Sass pre-processor and use `.sass` files.